 How many cough drops are too many?

 Menthol is considered to be safe, and cases of poisoning are extremely rare.
-A few cases of menthol overdose have been cited in medical literature.

 - sores in the mouth